Borjamomo96/ESPADA/README.md

 (https://gitlab.com/SoFiA-Admin/SoFiA-2)
 (https://github.com/kmhess/SoFiA-image-pipeline)

-Additionally, part of the code from the ALMA Archive Mining & Visualization Toolkit (ALMINER) software has been used and suitably adapted.
-Since this software uses the Astropy package, it must also be installed beforehand.
+Additionally, part of the code from the ALMA Archive Mining & Visualization Toolkit (ALMINER, https://github.com/emerge-erc/ALminer.git) software has been used and suitably adapted.

 **Warning**: ADPALMAP makes use of the subprocess module to run external software such as SoFiA and SIP.
 To run each software, the subprocess module needs to know the command to call each one, which is not possible to know a priori.
 It is recommended to install both SoFiA and SIP according to the authors' recommendations so that both are executed when called from the terminal as: `sofia` and `sofia_image_pipeline` respectively.